hyusap/deconstructor/README.md

 - 📚 Detailed etymology and meaning breakdowns
 - 🎨 Dark mode
 - ⚡ Real-time updates and animations
-- 🧠 AI-powered word deconstruction using OpenRouter API
+- 🧠 AI-powered word deconstruction using Claude Sonnet 4.5

 ## Prerequisites

 Before you begin, ensure you have:

 - Node.js 18+ installed
-- An OpenRouter API key (get one at [OpenRouter](https://openrouter.ai))
+- An Anthropic API key (get one at [Anthropic Console](https://console.anthropic.com/))
-- A Google Gemini API key (get one at [Google AI Studio](https://aistudio.google.com/app/apikey))

 ## Getting Started